No Deposit Slot Sites

 1) The spins are for use on a specific slot or occasionally a short list of slots

 2) They usually have a short expiry time (24 hours is not uncommon)

-3) Winnings from free spins are paid as a slots bonus (which may be for a restricted range of slots) and this may also have a short expiry time
+3) Winnings from free spins are paid as a slot bonus (which may be for a restricted range of slots) and this may also have a short expiry time

-4) The wagering requirements are worked out on the value of the winnings not on the value of the spins themselves
+4) The wagering requirement is worked out on the value of the winnings not on the value of the spins themselves

 5) There may be a cap on the amount that can be won initially from the free spins and/or the amount that can be converted to withdrawable cash after completing the wagering requirement

-Not all bonus spins work in the same way; 888/Dragonfish powered slot (and bingo) sites that give out spins on Pariplay slots such as Magical Forest show the wins in points.
-After all the bonus spins have been used the points are converted into a bonus subject to a maximum which will be specified in the terms and conditions.
-At sites where the bonus spins are on Starburst or other Net Ent slots, it works in a much more transparent way; the spins are played with all paylines active at the lowest coin size and the winnings you see are what you get as a slots bonus.
+Not all bonus spins work in the same way; Dragonfish slot sites (and bingo sites) that give out spins on Pariplay slots such as Magical Forest show the wins in points.
+After all the bonus spins have been used the points are converted into a slot bonus, subject to a maximum which will be specified in the terms and conditions.
+At sites where the bonus spins are on Starburst or other Net Ent slots, it works in a much more transparent way; the spins are played with all paylines active at the lowest coin size and the winnings you see are what you get as a slot bonus.

-No deposit slot bonus offers are harder to find than no deposit free spins offers but have the advantage of being usable on a much wider range of slots, often over a longer period of time.
+No deposit slot bonus offers are harder to find than no deposit free spins offers (and may become even less common in 2020) but have the advantage of being usable on a much wider range of slots, often over a longer period of time.
 Whichever type of no deposit slots offer you take up, however, a deposit will almost certainly be required in order to withdraw any winnings.